 Eventually she moved to Bloomberg Businessweek, just after Bloomberg acquired the magazine.
 Here she co-edited the 12-page, trend-oriented Etc. lifestyle section (think the cougar economy and white collar hoarding).
 Whereas most Bloomberg employees used white boards to map out algorithms, she used them to chart what to drink after work.

 After Bloomberg came Departures, the luxury lifestyle magazine that goes out to 1.3 million American Express Platinum and Centurion (black card) members, where she was the web editor.
 That was until Joanna Coles, then the editor-in-chief of Marie Claire, invented the job of Lifestyle Editor for Jessica.
 At M.C., Jessica launched a new five-page packaged section called MC@Play, featuring movies, music, and books.
 She was also in charge of covering in-book celebrities, which included everything from putting Minka Kelly on the cover of a 16-page MC@Play NFL supplement to interviewing Emma Watson, Kate Hudson, Kate Bosworth, and more.

 Jessica then went back to Departures, where she was the senior features editor who oversaw the front-of-book BlackBook travel section.
 She was also the editor of Centurion, the magazine that goes out to American Express Centurion members.
 Departures won the 2015 Lowell Thomas Travel Journalism Award for Best Travel Coverage; it won second place in 2016.

-She left Departures in August 2017 to pursue freelance writing and editing, including being a freelance editor for The Wall Street Journal's Off Duty section from August to October 2017.
-A small selection of Jessica's recent work is available on this website.
+She left Departures in August 2017 to pursue freelance writing and editing, including being a freelance editor for The Wall Street Journal's Off Duty section from August to October 2017; she also did a stint as a freelance editor at Vogue from January to March 2018.
+A small selection of Jessica's work is available on this website.